sarah-cic-uk/Code-the-Future/session-5/intro_to_accessibility.md

 **Aria-labelledby**: allows label to be set based on other IDs.
 Role elements good to do with these e.g. radio group.
 Can concatenate several labels into one .
 Can be used on hidden elements.
 Always takes precedence.
 If there is visible text labeling the element, use aria-labelledby instead.

 **Aria-describedby**: is used to indicate the IDs of the elements that describe the object.
 Similar to labelledby but gives additional info to help the user. e.g. helper text that isn't always visible
-Check out [Google's info on Aria Labelling](https://developers.google.com/web/fundamentals/accessibility/semantics-aria/aria-labels-and-relationships) to learn more!
+Check out <a href='https://developers.google.com/web/fundamentals/accessibility/semantics-aria/aria-labels-and-relationships' target='_blank'>Google's info on Aria Labelling</a> to learn more!

 <br>